cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

 !!!
 Note
-    If you want ConfigMaps and Secrets to be **automatically** reloaded by instances, you can add a label with key `k8s.enterprisedb.io/reload` to it, otherwise you will have to reload the instances using the `kubectl cnp reload` subcommand.
+    If you want ConfigMaps and Secrets to be **automatically** reloaded by instances, you can add a label with key `cnpg.io/reload` to it, otherwise you will have to reload the instances using the `kubectl cnpg reload` subcommand.

 !!!
 Important
     When a user defined metric overwrites an already existing metric the instance manager prints a json warning log,